Reviewer: Edwin L. Carpenter Source:

 This is a terrific collection of historical stories with a huge cast and solid special effects.
 It was refreshing to see angels dressed as mighty warriors instead of the stereotypical white robes and wings.
 Due to the graphic nature of many scenes, we are awarding "The Bible" the Dove "Faith-Based" Seal with a caution for violence which means it contains a powerful faith message in spite of some strong content.

 Content Description: Sex: A man forces a kiss on a woman.
 Language: None Violence: Many, many sword fights, stabbings, blood, slicing of body parts, cut throats with blood, blood seen on children; corpses; rocks thrown at people; the crucifixion of Jesus including whippings, nails driven in hands and feet, a spear thrust into his side with bloody results; the stoning of Stephen and his death which features blood running from his nose; characters hit and punched and kicked; a few scenes of lambís throats being cut and blood pouring out.
 Drugs: Drinking of wine.
 Nudity: Shirtless men and some seen in loin cloths.
-Other: Although very accurate for the most part, there are a few minor deviations from the Bible including a lamb being used as a sacrifice by Abraham instead of a ram, and Jesus raising Lazarus from the dead by kissing him on the head instead of calling him forth.
+Other: Although very accurate for the most part, there are a few minor deviations from the Bible including a lamb as a sacrifice by Abraham, and Jesus raising Lazarus from the dead by kissing him on the head.